10.01.24

 Interested in PureFocus850 for your application?

 If you have a specific application not mentioned here, please contact us to discuss your requirements.
-In our next blog post, we will discuss compatibility of the PureFocus850 with phase contrast techniques, differential interference contrast and polarisation microscopy.
+In our next blog post, we will discuss compatibility of the PureFocus850 with phase contrast techniques, differential interference contrast and polarization microscopy.